karel-brinda/masked-superstrings-supplement/README.md

 orders in which individual *k*-mers are added to the superstrings, therefore, changes of the underlying data structures (hash-table vs. AC automaton), as well as changing machines or compilers, results or may result in different superstrings and masks with different mask compressibility.

-The default masks are denoted by `D` in the paper.
+These default masks are denoted by `D` in the paper.

 ### Mask optimization

-The masks were optimized using scripts in the [experiments/08_optimize_masks](experiments/08_optimize_masks/) directory, which implement individual mask optimization strategies.
+The masks were optimized using the scripts in the [experiments/08_optimize_masks](experiments/08_optimize_masks/) directory, which implement individual mask optimization strategies.

 * [maskMinNumRuns.py](experiments/08_optimize_masks/maskMinNumRuns.py).
-  Minimization of the number of runs of 1's using [integer programming](https://en.wikipedia.org/wiki/Integer_programming) using the [PuLP solver](https://github.com/coin-or/pulp/), as described in Appendix H.
+  Minimization of the number of runs of 1's by [integer programming](https://en.wikipedia.org/wiki/Integer_programming) using the [PuLP solver](https://github.com/coin-or/pulp/), as described in Appendix H.
   (Denoted by `R` in the paper.)
 * [maskMaxNumOnes.py](experiments/08_optimize_masks/maskMaxNumOnes.py).
-  Maximization of the number of 1's in the mask, which is done by 2 passes through the superstring - collection of *k*-mers and masking on all of their occurrences.
+  Maximization of the number of 1's in the mask, which is achieved by performing two passes through the superstring.
+In the first pass, the underlying *k*-mer *K* is computed, and in the second pass, all occurrences of *k*-mers from *K* are masked on.
 (Denoted by `O` in the paper.)
 * [maskMaxNumZeros.py](experiments/08_optimize_masks/maskMaxNumZeros.py).
-  Greedy minimization of the number of 1's (maximization of the number of 0's), which is done by 1 pass through the data, masking on the first occurrence of each *k*-mer and masking off the following ones.
+  Greedy minimization of the number of 1's (equivalent to maximization of the number of 0's), which is achieved by by performing one pass through the data, masking on the first occurrence of each *k*-mer while masking off all other occurrences.
 (Denoted by `Z` in the paper.)

 ## Data used for experimental results

 The results in Figures 2 and 3 and Tables 1 and 2 were obtained using data in `experiments/11_kmer_camel_comparison_v3/99_results/masked_superstrings_properties.kamenac.tsv`.

 Additionally, Tables 1 and 2 use data from `experiments/12_tigs_stats/99_results/masked_superstrings_properties.kamenik.tsv`.